-Residential HOME ENERGY SAVINGS PROGRAM (INCLUDES NATURAL GAS) been funded using ARRA funds in FY2013.
-Program Design Measures Promoted The following is a list of the most commonly installed weatherization measures, recommended technologies, and incentives offered: End Use Typical measure Incentives and Finance Air Sealing Spray foam and caulk to seal basement sill joints, plumbing and chimney penetrations, air distribution ducts, attic hatches and wall junctions, shim spaces around door and window frames.
+Residential HOME ENERGY SAVING S PROGRAM (INCLUDES NATU IRAL GAS) been funded using ARRA A funds in FY2013.
+Program Design Measures Promoted - the most commonly installed v gies, and incentives offered: weatherization measures, Fromoteu gies, and incentives offered.
+End Use Typical measure Incentives and Finance Air Sealing Spray foam and caulk to seal basement sill joints, plumbing and chimney penetrations, air distribution ducts, attic hatches and wall junctions, shim spaces around door and window frames.
 While eligible funding is available, the program may provide for a Residential Direct Install (RDI) incentive toward initial costs of air sealing and insulation as recommended by a home energy assessment.
 Unitil Insulation Loose- and dense-pack cellulose.
 Spray and rigid foam insulation. participants may receive an additional incentive for an RDI project.
 Space Heating ENERGY STAR furnaces and boiler upgrades.
 Efficient space heating utilizing pellets, natural gas, and air source heat pumps.
 PACE loans will provide up to \$15,000 at 4.99% over 15-year terms for weatherization projects that are projected to save more than 20% of Water Heating Elimination of tankless coils and boilers without cold start capability.
 Upgrade to ENERGY STAR instantaneous water heaters and heat pump water heaters where appropriate.
 Installation of pipe insulation and tank wrap. whole home energy consumption.
 PowerSaver loans may provide up to \$25,000 for eligible energy measures for terms of up to 25 years on single-family owner occupied dwellings.
-Participants of RDI may be eligible for unsecured PowerSaver loans up to \$7,500 for any eligible energy upgrade.
-Renewable Energy Solar electric PV and solar hot water and air systems installations, where cost-effective.
+Participants of RDI may be eligible for unsecured Renewable Energy Solar electric PV and solar hot water and air systems installations, where cost-effective. be eligible for unsecured PowerSaver loans up to \$7,500 for any eligible energy upgrade.